May 22, 2024

 5. Tax identity.
 Once criminals get hold of people’s tax information, they can use it to file false tax returns or refunds.
 Two Florida men used personally identifiable information to file fraudulent tax returns using their tax preparation services firm.

-6. Employment identity.
+6. Employment information.
 Fraudsters can assume someone else’s identity to collect public benefits.
 An unknown Massachusetts man used a stolen identity for 40 years.

 7. Child identity.
 Childrens’ personal data and SSNs can be used to obtain documents, apply for loans and even credit cards.
 In Portland, a nine-year-old’s identity was used to open a bank account and credit card.